dotnet/orleans/Orleans-Streams/index.md

 **Individual Stream Events Delivery Guarantees**:
 Individual event delivery guarantees depend on individual stream providers.
 Some provide only best-effort at-most-once delivery (such as Simple Message Streams), while others provide at-least-once delivery (such as Azure Queue Streams).
 It is even possible to build a stream provider that will guarantee exactly-once delivery (we don't have such a provider yet, but it is possible to build one with our [extensability model](Streams-Extensibility)).

+**Events Delivery Order**:
+Same applies for event order: event order also depends on a particular stream provider.
+In SMS stream the producer explicitelly controls the order of events seen by the consumer by controlling the way he publishes them.
+Azure Queue streams do not guarantee FIFO order, since the underlaying Azure Queues do not guarantee order in a failure case (in case of message delivery failure the message will re-appear in the queue much later, thus breaking the FIFO order).

 ## Code Samples

 An example of how to use streaming APIs within a grain can be found [here](https://github.com/dotnet/orleans/blob/master/src/TestGrains/SampleStreamingGrain.cs).
 We plan to create more samples in the future.